 Pam van de Brug

-I have previously been involved with CAPS as a volunteer and public artist, since 2017 I have been employed as Arts As Advocacy Development Worker.
+I have previously been involved with CAPS as a volunteer and public artist.
+I am now the Arts as Advocacy Manager.
 I work with the Planning Group to organise Out of Sight Out of Mind exhibition and support the participation of individuals in the Scottish Mental Health Arts Festival.
 I believe that the arts are a powerful tool for advocacy, as well as to provoke thought and discussion on important issues.
 As well as the arts, other passions of mine are outdoors pursuits and learning to sew.

 Email address: firstname.lastname@example.org